frankframework/frankframework/FRANKDOC.md

 #### XML element names

-The role name of a config child and its referenced Java class determine the XML element that is used in a Frank configuration.
+The role name of a config child and the Java class you want to reference (as allowed by the config child) determine the XML element.
+This is the XML element that is used in a Frank configuration.
 The rules depend on whether the config child setter's argument is a Java interface or not.

 For a non-interface config child setter, the XML element name is the role name transformed to camel case (first letter is capitalized).
 In the example of `registerAdapter()`, the role name is `adapter`.
 Therefore the XML element name is `<Adapter>`.
 A more interesting example is config child setter `registerForward()` with pattern `*/forward`.
 This method typically has argument [PipeForward](./core/src/main/java/nl/nn/adapterframework/core/PipeForward.java), which is not a Java interface.
 Therefore this config child has XML element name `<Forward>`, even though the Java class name is `PipeForward`.